 While mainland campgrounds can be crowded and chaotic, camping on the Outer Banks is one of the best ways to find peace and isolation on the North Carolina coast.

 6 Camper Favorite Outer Banks Camgrounds

 Snowbirds and summer vacationers alike can appreciate the Outer Banks for its mild winter temperatures and countless activities available on the Tar Heel State’s coast year-round.
-Campers on The Dyrt have shared their favorite Outer Banks camping sites, read on to find yours.
+Campers on The Dyrt have shared their favorite Outer Banks campgrounds, read on to find yours.

 “My favorite memory of this place is falling asleep in my tent listening to the surf break.
 Nothing like it.
 Still miss it.
 It’s been 20+ years since then.
 Time to go back!” —The Dyrt camper Benjamin K.

 Settled just behind a bank of dunes that separate the campground from the ocean, Oregon Inlet Campground is a great place to experience the expansive beauty of the Atlantic coast and Cape Hatteras National Seashore.
 For young children or those that want calmer waters, there’s a sound just to the west of the campground accessible from the public boat launch.
 The popular town of Nags Head is less than a 20 minute drive away.

 This great Outer Banks campground features 120 reservable sites, 23 of which have hookups and is opened seasonally from the end of March until the end of November.
 The campground has modern restrooms, potable water and heated outdoor showers.

 “I camped here on the first night of my Outer Banks trip and it was a great place to stay.
 Just over the dunes from the beach, hot water in the showers, and close enough to Nags Head to check out some great seafood restaurants.” —The Dyrt camper Alexis H.